For the student-athletes on Penn State Behrend’s 24 NCAA varsity teams, the COVID pandemic meant a two-year time-out.

 “I kind of had to reevaluate my college career,” she said.
 “I’m happy with the decision I made, but in the beginning it was really tough, knowing I would have to commit so much time (to academics) as a graduate student.”

 Jacob Schmidt, a swimmer from Erie, also enrolled in the MBA program, hoping to build on his degree in project and supply chain management.
-He’s back in the pool, swimming distance freestyle events.
+He’s back in the pool, swimming the 500 freestyle.

 “Last year really had an impact on our season,” he said.
 “We only had three swim meets the whole year, and no fans were allowed to attend.
 That made the meets feel like a practice.”

 This season has been an easier adjustment: Because his class schedule is more flexible, Schmidt no longer has to rush to class after morning practices.
 He now looks to the pool as a “getaway” from his schoolwork.